Beyond In-Domain Detection: SpikeScore for Cross-Domain Hallucination Detection: Acknowledgement

 \section{Acknowledgement}

-This work is partially supported by the ARC Future Fellowship \underline{FT230100121} and the ARC Discovery Early Career Researcher Award \underline{DE250100363}; and by the AFOSR Young Investigator Program \underline{FA9550-23-1-0184}, NSF awards \underline{IIS-2237037} and \underline{IIS-2331669}, and ONR grant \underline{N00014-23-1-2643}, as well as support from the Schmidt Sciences Foundation, Open Philanthropy, an Alfred P. Sloan Fellowship, and unrestricted gifts from Google and Amazon. \textit{The views and conclusions contained in this document are those of the authors and should not be interpreted as representing the official policies, either expressed or implied, of the funding agencies or other supporters.}
+This work is partially supported by the ARC Future Fellowship \underline{FT230100121} and the ARC Discovery Early Career Researcher Award \underline{DE250100363}; and by the AFOSR Young Investigator Program \underline{FA9550-23-1-0184}, NSF awards \underline{IIS-2237037} and \underline{IIS-2331669}, and ONR grant \underline{N00014-23-1-2643}, as well as support from the Schmidt Sciences Foundation, Open Philanthropy, an Alfred P. Sloan Fellowship, and unrestricted gifts from Google and Amazon.
+We also thank \textbf{Sze To Leung} for assistance with code engineering and implementation organization. \textit{The views and conclusions contained in this document are those of the authors and should not be interpreted as representing the official policies, either expressed or implied, of the funding agencies or other supporters.}